khushii-patidar/jio-recharge-clone/README.md

 # jio-recharge-clone
-just a clone of jio-recharge
+just a clone of Jio-recharge